cfw-guide/dsi.cfw.guide/_pages/en_US/dsiware-backups.md

 ---
-title: DSiWare (Dump and Install)
+title: DSiWare Backups
 redirect_from:
   - more/dumping-dsiware-from-3ds
   - more/dumping-dsiware
-  - dumping-dsiware
+  - dsiware
   - more/installing-dsiware
   - installing-dsiware
 ---